-Do you wish you got more out of your Bible reading?
+Do you want to make next year the best year ever in your Bible reading?
 If so, you need more than what you get on Sunday morning no matter how good the preaching is.
 You, also, need more than a verse or two on a smartphone app.
 You need to wade in.

 In the last two chapters of Ezekiel, the Prophet had a vision of a river flowing out of the Millennial Temple.
 It represents the gospel and the fullness of Scripture.
 Some things are “ankle deep”—easy to understand.
 Others are “knee-deep” and require more study.
 Others are deeper still and we may not be able to understand them fully.
 Even so, God wants us to wade in so we can grow in our understanding of Him and His Word.

-Also in today’s post, read about 4 attitudes to have in the midst of trials and persecution.
+Also in today’s post, read about 4 attitudes to have during trials and persecution.

 My free God’s Word Day by Day devotional can help you get more from your Bible reading whether it’s ankle deep, knee deep, or deeper still.
 In fact, this coming year could be your best year ever!